galaxysd/galaxysd.github.io/_posts/2016-04-03-Make-Windows-Setup-USB-in-CLI.md

 According to [KB2686316](https://support.microsoft.com/en-us/kb/2686316):

+#### Summary

+When adding a driver into installation media, do not mix versions.
+Use the same version of each driver throughout the media.

+There are several different methods for including out-of-box drivers into Winpe (boot.wim) and the target installing operating system (install.wim).
+If the driver versions do not match, the first driver loaded into memory will be used regardless of PNP ranking rules.
+Other versions may be marked as ‘Bad’ drivers which will prevent these drivers from being selected by PNP at a later time.
+Thisincludes any driver loaded into memory during the boot to WinPE (Winpe phase) of installation.
+Examples could include injecting drivers into boot.wim via DISM.exe or loading a driver using Drvload.exe to manually load the driver.

+#### Introduction

 Consider the following scenario: you are creating a custom Windows Pre-installation Environment (WinPE) image for the purposes of installing Windows operating systems that needs an out-of-box storage controller driver prior to running Setup.exe in order to manipulate the disks.
 Additionally, you want to provide “up-to-date” drivers for inclusion via the `\$WinPEDriver$` folder feature of Setup, to include later versions of the same driver.

 The $WinPEDriver$ feature is intended as a method to provide drivers at installation time.
 However, it is a feature of Setup.exe, and as such is not invoked until after Setup.exe launches.
 Drivers for present devices which are injected manually into the WinPE boot.wim driverstore using DISM are loaded into memory at boot time.
 These two mechanisms are separate, and there are some caveats to using them together.